Below are the available bulk discount rates for each individual item when you purchase a certain amount

 5. What is included with the transportation from Miami to Key West?

-Aside from the round trip transportation we also provide free hotel pickup, depending whether or not your hotel is on our list we'll be able to pick you up, we cover the majority of hotels in Miami Beach so check it out!
+Aside from the round trip transportation in Miami, we also provide free hotel pickup, depending whether or not your hotel is on our list we'll be able to pick you up, we cover the majority of hotels in Miami Beach so check it out!
 Chances are your hotel is on the list.